gpuweb/gpuweb/proposals/compatibility-mode.md

 In `createBindGroupLayout` and `createPipelineLayout` (including `"auto"` layout creation), if the number of bindings of type `storage_buffer` with visibility `VERTEX` bit true, exceeds the `maxStorageBuffersInVertexStage` limit a validation error will occur.

-In `createBindGroupLayout`, `createPipelineLayout` and at pipeline creation time, if the number of bindings of type `texture_storage_1d`, `texture_storage_2d`, `texture_storage_2d_array` and `texture_storage_3d` with visibility `VERTEX` bit true, exceeds the `maxStorageTexturesInVertexStage` limit, a validation error will occur.
+In `createBindGroupLayout`, `createPipelineLayout` (including "auto" layout creation), if the number of bindings of type `texture_storage_1d`, `texture_storage_2d`, `texture_storage_2d_array` and `texture_storage_3d` with visibility `VERTEX` bit true, exceeds the `maxStorageTexturesInVertexStage` limit, a validation error will occur.

 In addition to the new limits, the existing `maxStorageBuffersPerShaderStage` and `maxStorageTexturesPerShaderStage` limits continue to apply to all stages.
 E.g., the effective storage buffer limit in the vertex stage is `min(maxStorageBuffersPerShaderStage, maxStorageBuffersInVertexStage)`.

 In Compatibility mode, these new limits will have a default of zero.
 In Core mode, `maxStorageBuffersInVertexStage` will default to the same value as `maxStorageBuffersPerShaderStage` and `maxStorageTexturesInVertexStage` will default to the same value as `maxStorageTexturesPerShaderStage`.

-In both Compatibility Mode and Core, at device creation time, if the requested limit for `maxStorageBuffersInVertexStage` exceeds the effective limit for `maxStorageBuffersPerShaderStage` or if the requested limit for `maxStorageTexturesInVertexStage` exceeds the effective limit for `maxStorageTexturesPerShaderStage` an `OperationError` is thrown.
+In both Compatibility Mode and Core, at device creation time, if the requested limit for `maxStorageBuffersInVertexStage` exceeds the effective requested limit for `maxStorageBuffersPerShaderStage` then the requested limit for `maxStorageBuffersPerShaderStage` is raised to the value requested for `maxStorageBuffersInVertexStage`.
+If the requested limit for `maxStorageTexturesInVertexStage` exceeds the effective requested limit for `maxStorageTexturesPerShaderStage` then the requested limit for `maxStorageTexturesPerShaderStage` is raised to the value requested for `maxStorageTexturesInVertexStage`.

-In Core mode, at device creation, `maxStorageBuffersInVertexStage` is set to the effective limit for `maxStorageBuffersPerShaderStage` and, `maxStorageTexturesInVertexStage` is set to the effective limit for `maxStorageTexturesPerShaderStage`.
+In Core mode, at device creation time, and after application of the previous rule, `maxStorageBuffersInVertexStage` is set to the effective requested limit for `maxStorageBuffersPerShaderStage` and, `maxStorageTexturesInVertexStage` is set to the effective limit for `maxStorageTexturesPerShaderStage`.

 **Justification**: OpenGL ES 3.1 allows `MAX_VERTEX_SHADER_STORAGE_BLOCKS` and `MAX_VERTEX_IMAGE_UNIFORMS` to be zero, and there are a significant number of devices in the field with that value.